 People largely located collectibles for pragmatic reasons, i.e., where there was adequate room to display it, or where it fit in with the décor of the house.
 Aesthetics and the type of collectable play a role.
 In particular, individual collectibles tend to be decorative and are often found on public display, e.g., hung on walls, in bathrooms, or on shelves and mantles.
 Figure 2a gives an example of how individual collectibles are displayed as public artwork.
 Because group collectibles tend to consist of many small items, people often kept them together in some out of the way place such as a drawer.
-For example, Figure 2c shows how one family located their souvenir pin collection in a special drawer.
-Yet people do put some group collectibles on public display: Figure 2b shows one family's rock collectibles, each gathered from hikes and later painted, that are displayed on the fireplace ledge, while Figure 2d shows a collectibles display cabinet.
+For example, Figure 2c shows how one family located their souvenir pin collectibles on public display: Figure 2b shows one family's rock collectibles, each gathered from hikes and later painted, that are displayed on the fireplace a) Individual collectibles: public artwork gathered while travelling b) Group collectibles: rocks gathered from hiking trips & painted c) Group collectibles as souvenir pins kept in a drawer d) A collectibles showcase Figure 2.
+Examples of collectibles ledge, while Figure 2d shows a collectibles display cabinet.